zfoh/haskell-beginners-projects/webwatch/codelab/webwatch_codelab.md

 Config {cPatterns = ["google","haskell","microsoft","apple"], cUrl = "http://news.ycombinator.com/", cInterval = 5, cSlackWebhookUrl = "https://hooks.slack.com/services/TTTTTTTTT/CCCCCCCCC/XXXXXXXXXXXXXXXXXXXXXXXX"}
 ```

+Contact us at the Hackathon to obtain the real "secret" `hooks.slack.com/...`
+URL for `zurihac2017.slack.com`.

 ## Keeping state across checks

 We need to remember which links we've already seen and which ones are new, so that we